-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: October 2013

-Assassin’s Creed IV: Black Flag is set in a fictional history in real-world locations.
-These are namely the West Indies from 1715 to 1722, otherwise known as the Golden Age of Piracy.
-The historical-themed backdrop to the main story serves as a great environmental setting for the game, which enables the player to set sail as a renowned and notorious pirate.
-In Assassin’s Creed IV: Black Flag, the main cities of Havana, Nassau and Kingston form the principal areas of exploration, as do a large number of surrounding locations, both on land and on open water.
-There’s a much more open-world feel to this game than in earlier instalments of the AC franchise, and it’s a great adventure to sink your teeth into, as well.
+Assassin’s Creed IV: Black Flag is set in a fictional history and real-world locations, namely the West Indies from 1715 to 1722, otherwise known as the Golden Age of Piracy.
+The historical-themed backdrop to the main story serves as a great environmental setting for the game, which enables players to set sail as renowned and notorious pirates.
+In Assassin’s Creed IV: Black Flag, the main cities of Havana, Nassau, and Kingston form the principal areas of exploration, as do a large number of surrounding locations, both on land and on open water.
+There’s a much more open-world feel to this game than in earlier installments of the AC franchise, and it’s a great adventure to sink your teeth into.

 Publisher: Bethesda Softworks